reezmahanan/Student-Event-Management-Web-Application/README.md

 - Change MySQL port in `php/config.php` if necessary.
 - Events use Unsplash images by default; to use local images upload them to `assets/images/` and update `image_url` in DB.

-## Contributing
-This is a private repository.
-Contact the owner for contribution details.

-## License
-Private - All rights reserved

 ## Author
 **reezmahanan**
 - GitHub: https://github.com/reezmahanan